Skip to main content

-Lleyton is currently studying a T Level in Design, Surveying and Planning at Bradford College, and his industry placement with Robertson at the Airedale Hospital redevelopment project has given him the chance to put his learning into practice on a live construction site.
+Lleyton is studying a T Level in Design, Surveying and Planning at Bradford College, completing his industry placement with Robertson on the Airedale Hospital redevelopment project.

 Learning on a Live Construction Project